How Rodgers And Hammerstein Revolutionized Broadway

 PURDUM: Well, so Oscar Hammerstein took that kind of ripe passage of prose and turned it into the first poetry that he ever wrote to give to Richard Rodgers in the opening lyrics of "Oh, What A Beautiful Morning."

 GROSS: OK.
 So let's hear it.
-This is Alfred Drake from the original cast recording.
+And this is Alfred Drake from the original cast recording.

 (SOUNDBITE OF SONG, "OH, WHAT A BEAUTIFUL MORNING")

-All the cattle are standing like statues.
-All the cattle are standing like statues.
-They don't turn their heads when they see me ride by.
-But a little brown maverick is winking her eye.
-Oh, what a beautiful morning.

-GROSS: That's from the original cast recording of Oklahoma.
+GROSS: So that's from the original cast recording of "Oklahoma."
 My guest Todd Purdum is a journalist who's written a new book about Rodgers and Hammerstein called "Something Wonderful."
-And that - "Something Wonderful" was one of the songs from the Rodgers and Hammerstein show "The King And I." So another thing about "Oklahoma" is that, you know, it's considered the first or maybe the second (laughter) Broadway show that actually had a cast album, although cast albums weren't then what they are now.
+And that - "Something Wonderful" was one of the songs from the Rodgers and Hammerstein show "The King And I." So another thing about "Oklahoma!" is that, you know, it's considered the first or maybe the second (laughter) Broadway show that actually had a cast album, although cast albums weren't then what they are now.

 GROSS: So Richard Rodgers had a different approach to writing songs with Hammerstein than he did with Hart.
 And he was asked about that in a 1960 interview with Tony Thomas.
 And we're going to play a short excerpt of that interview in which Rodgers talks about that.